dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

  * [new branch]      master -> master
 ```

-All you need to do now is open the app in the browser
+All you need to do now is open the app in the browser.

 ```
 $ heroku open